-The Episcopal Fund for Human Needs (EFHN) is an emergency fund that provides cash assistance to diocesan clergy for the purpose of meeting identified one-time severe human needs of individuals in the Diocese of Central New York.
+The Episcopal Fund for Human Needs (EFHN) is an emergency fund that provides cash assistance to diocesan clergy for the purpose of meeting one-time human needs of individuals in the Diocese of Central New York.

 Please note: Individuals in need should not apply directly for an EFHN grant.
 A member of the clergy of the Diocese of Central New York must make the application.

 The Episcopal Fund for Human Needs (EFHN) should be used by clergy to respond to cases of severe human need in individuals.
 The following guidelines apply: